 So there must be a point to it, right?
 Scientists have found that sleep helps consolidate memories, fixing them in the brain so we can retrieve them later.
 Now, new research is showing that sleep also seems to reorganize memories, picking out the emotional details and reconfiguring the memories to help you produce new and creative ideas, according to the authors of an article in Current Directions in Psychological Science.
 "Sleep is making memories stronger," says Jessica D. Payne of the University of Notre Dame, who co-wrote the review with Elizabeth A. Sleeping on your side may clear waste from your brain most effectively.
 The brain’s glymphatic pathway clears harmful wastes, especially during sleep.

 "Our previous studies demonstrated that a period of sleep could help people improve their performance of 'memory tasks,' such as playing piano scales," explains the study's lead author Matthew Walker, PhD, director of BIDMC's Sleep and Neuroimaging Laboratory.
 "But we didn't know exactly how or why this was happening.
 In this new study, twelve healthy, college-aged individuals were taught a sequence of skilled finger movements, similar to playing a piano scale.
 Insomnia Causes, Cures & Treatments.
 Can’t sleep?
 Understanding insomnia and its symptoms Insomnia is the inability to get the amount of sleep you need to wake up feeling rested and refreshed.
+Because different people need different amounts of sleep, insomnia is defined by the quality of your sleep and how you feel after sleeping—not the number of hours you sleep or how quickly you doze off.
 10 Things to Do Before You Go to Bed.

 Everyone is obsessed with how successful people start their day.
 And if you’ve decided to do something about the quality of your life, you’ll start working on developing a morning routine and trying different versions of it.
 But we seem to forget that what productive people – those who work each day to achieve what they want and have hacked so many areas of their life – do before they go to bed is as important.
 The evening routine is one of the most underestimated habits, and yet an absolute must when it comes down to changing how your day goes and whether you want to get stuff done.
 Sleep Deprivation & Your Brain.